 This system is great because we can now review on a weekly basis to understand what actions need to be completed to meet upcoming deliverables.
 Because team members are assigned to deliverables (reference the right hand column), there is no confusion around who should be doing what.

 Additionally, this system allows me to see whether or not we delivered “on time” per our internal calendar.
 There are three date columns in this screenshot – the one on the far left is the Due Date, the one in the middle is the Create Date, and the blank column is the Completed Date.
 This will allow me to track how fast things get done and reward team members for their timeliness in completing their work.

-We’re excited to get this system fully operational.
+We’re excited to get this deliverable management system fully operational.
 It will enhance our ability to provide a WOW client experience, of which we are in endless pursuit of.